MISSISSIPPI CODE TITLE 45.

 (b) Any person having a permanent or temporary residence

-for a registrable sex offense listed in this
+delinquent for a registrable sex offense listed in

-paragraph that involved use of force against the victim shall register as a sex
+this paragraph that involved use of force against the victim shall register as

 Mississippi Department of Public Safety Driver's License Station within three